GeorgeA25/GeorgeA25/README.md

 ---

 ⚡ Fun Fact:
-When I’m not coding, you can find me exploring the great outdoors, hiking, playing sports, or listening to podcasts
+When I’m not coding, you can find me exploring the great outdoors, hiking, playing sports, or listening to podcasts.